finos/symphony-bdk-java/docs/fluent-api.md

+---
+layout: default
+title: Fluent API
+nav_order: 7
+---

 # Fluent API

 The Fluent API is the most basic feature of the BDK.
 This component provides the developers very quickly an entry point to discover all others features of the BDK, helps them to easily understand how to make a bot interacting with the Symphony platform.

 ## SymphonyBdk

 The heart of the Fluent API is the [`SymphonyBdk`](../symphony-bdk-core/src/main/java/com/symphony/bdk/core/SymphonyBdk.java).
 This component is an entry point for a developer to go through all the features of the BDK.
 A `SymphonyBdk` object is built from the information extracted from the BDK configuration file.

 ```java
 public class Example {

     public static void main(String[] args) {
         // Initialize the BDK entry point
         final SymphonyBdk bdk = new SymphonyBdk(loadFromClasspath("/config.yaml"));